axch/adaptive-plot/README.md

 You can select uniform refinement along one or both dimensions with the `uniformly` adverbs, as well as control the size it aims for

-- `'(x-uniformly xres)` makes the x-lengths of all segments shorter than the given resolution (higher resolution means shorter segments).
+- `(x-uniformly xres)` makes the x-lengths of all segments shorter than the given resolution (higher resolution means shorter segments).

-- `'x-uniformly` makes the x-lengths of all segments shorter than the plot's x-resolution.
+- `x-uniformly` makes the x-lengths of all segments shorter than the plot's x-resolution.
 Note that the default for plot resolution is chosen with parabolic refinement in mind, so this adverb may be surprisingly expensive.

-- `'(y-uniformly yres)` tries to make the y-lengths of all segments shorter than the given resolution (higher resolution means shorter segments).
+- `(y-uniformly yres)` tries to make the y-lengths of all segments shorter than the given resolution (higher resolution means shorter segments).
 The attempt is made by breaking any y-longer segment uniformly in the x dimension; if the function is nonlinear, not all